 Less Than Significant Impact.
 Liquefaction refers to loose, saturated sand, or gravel deposits that lose their load-supporting capability when subjected to intense shaking.
 Liquefaction potential varies based upon three main contributing factors: 1) cohesionless, granular soils having relatively low densities (usually of Holocene age); 2) shallow groundwater (generally less than 50 feet); and 3) moderate to high seismic ground shaking.
-According to the Sacramento County Local Hazard Management Plan, the Delta and areas of downtown Sacramento are at risk of liquefaction; however, there have been no past events of liquefaction that affected the County (Sacramento County 2021a).
-However, based on a review of the Sacramento County General Plan, the vicinity of the project site may have some liquefaction potential.
-Since the project is a proposed school rebuild, CGS and DSA would ensure that the buildings are sufficiently evaluated for liquefaction potential.
-Additionally, all structures would be built to adhere to the 2022 California Building Code (CBC), or the most recent version which provides minimum standards to protect property and public welfare by regulating design and construction to reduce the effects of adverse soil conditions.
+According to the Sacramento County Local Hazard Management Plan, the Delta and areas of downtown Sacramento are at risk of liquefaction; however, there have been no past events of liquefaction that affected the city (Sacramento County 2021).
+Therefore, liquefaction occurring at the project site is unlikely.
+Additionally, all structures would be built to adhere to the 2022 California Building Code (CBC), or the most recent version, and the DSA criteria, which provides minimum standards to protect property and public welfare by regulating design and construction to reduce the effects of adverse soil conditions.
 Therefore, impacts would be less than significant.